buildbot/buildbot/master/docs/developer/master-worker.rst

     Compression algorithm to use -- one of ``None``, ``'bz2'``, or ``'gz'``.

-The writer object is treated similarly to the ``uploadFile`` command, but after the file is closed, the slave calls the master's ``unpack`` method with no arguments to extract the tarball.
+The writer object is treated similarly to the ``uploadFile`` command, but after the file is closed, the worker calls the master's ``unpack`` method with no arguments to extract the tarball.

 This command sends ``rc`` and ``stderr`` updates, as defined for the ``shell``